ellereeeee/blog-posts/2018-07-22 Behavior Delegation.md

 Let's try to solve the same task (having things that do general and specialized behaviors) using behavior delegation in JS.

-First you define an object (neither a class nor a function) called `Task` that has concrete behavior which includes that various other tasks can delegate to.
+First you define an object (neither a class nor a function) called `Task` that has concrete behavior that various other tasks can delegate to.
 For each specific task ("XYZ", "ABC"), you define an object to hold that task-specific data/behavior.
 You link your task-specific objects to the `Task` utility object, allowing them to delegate to it when necessary.
 For example:

 ```javascript
 var Task = {